mesn1985/WebApplicationSecurityBasicsLab/crAPI/6_Basic_Token_Attacks.md

 ## 🎭 Manipulating the JWT Payload

-This exercise shows how improper validation of JWT tokens can lead to unauthorized data access.
+This exercise shows how improper validation of JWT tokens can be performed on one endpoint of an API, but not the other endpoints.

 ### 🎯 Objective
-Demonstrate **information disclosure** by manipulating a JWT's payload and observing a successful response.
+Demonstrate that different endpoint in the API can validate the tokens differently.
+You will manipulate, a token, to confirm that one endpoint does not validate it properly, will another does.
+The purpose of this exercise is **not to exploit a weakness**

 You’ll need two accounts: _User A_ and _User B_.